AdrianRossouw/daemon-co-za/_posts/articles/2014-03-23-simple-and-easy-vocabulary-to-describe-software-complexity.md

 knotted together.

 __Easy__, when traced down to the original latin _adjacens_, means 'lying close by' or 'to lie near'.
-In the sense of being having sommething be within reachable distance.
+In the sense of being having something be within reachable distance.
 The opposite of easy is __hard__, which doesn't actually have a specific meaning here beyond the general usage of the term.

 #### Simple vs Complex